burke166/blazor-server-side-realworld-example-app/readme.md

 # ![RealWorld Example App](logo.png)

-> ### DotnetCore Razor Components codebase containing real world examples (CRUD, auth, advanced patterns, etc) that adheres to the [RealWorld](https://github.com/gothinkster/realworld) spec and API.
+> ### Server-Side Blazor codebase containing real world examples (CRUD, auth, advanced patterns, etc) that adheres to the [RealWorld](https://github.com/gothinkster/realworld) spec and API.

 ### [Demo](https://github.com/gothinkster/realworld)&nbsp;&nbsp;&nbsp;&nbsp;[RealWorld](https://github.com/gothinkster/realworld)

-This codebase was created to demonstrate a fully fledged fullstack application built with Razor Components including CRUD operations, authentication, routing, pagination, and more.
+This codebase was created to demonstrate a fully fledged fullstack application built with Server-Side Blazor including CRUD operations, authentication, routing, pagination, and more.

-We've gone to great lengths to adhere to the Razor Components community styleguides & best practices.
+We've gone to great lengths to adhere to the Blazor community styleguides & best practices.

 For more information on how to this works with other frontends/backends, head over to the [RealWorld](https://github.com/gothinkster/realworld) repo.